Night Demon (band): Live Darkness (2018–2020)

 Following the release of the Live Darkness album in summer 2018, Night Demon embarked on extensive tours of the United States and Europe, then played a series of one-off shows in both North America and Europe.
-On November 30, 2018, the band performed at the Decibel Magazine festival pre-party at the legendary Troubadour nightclub in West Hollywood, California supporting Armored Saint.
+On November 30, 2018, the band performed at the Decibel Magazine festival pre-party at the legendary Troubadour nightclub in West Hollywood, California, supporting Armored Saint.
 On December 21, 2018, Night Demon played the "Another Death Angel Xmas" show with Bay Area thrash veterans Death Angel at the famed Slim's venue in San Francisco, California.

 On February 2–3, 2019, Night Demon played a pair of shows aboard the Independence of the Seas cruise ship as part of the 70000 Tons of Metal Festival traveling between Ft.
 Lauderdale and Haiti.
 On March 2, 2019, the band headlined the Hell Over Hammaburg festival at the Markthalle Hamburg in the city of Hamburg, Germany.
 At this special show, former Scorpions guitarist Uli Jon Roth joined Night Demon on stage for an encore consisting of "In Trance" and "Top of the Bill" from the Scorpions' 1975 In Trance album.
-In November and December 2019, Night Demon conducted a five-week tour of Europe as direct support for Arizona thrash metal band Sacred Reich.
+In November and December 2019, Night Demon conducted a five-week tour of Europe supporting Sacred Reich on their tour for their album, Awakening.

 In spring 2020, Night Demon released their first new music in three years.
 On April 3, 2020, the band released a new single called "Empires Fall", featuring a cover of "Fast Bikes" by obscure NWOBHM band Le Griffe as the B-side.
 On May 8, 2020, Night Demon released a second single entitled "Kill the Pain", with the B-side being a cover of Cirith Ungol song "100 mph".
 During the spring and summer of 2020, three more strictly limited 7" singles followed: "Are You Out There" (b/w Thin Lizzy cover "The Sun Goes Down") released on June 5, 2020; "Vysteria" (b/w Iron Maiden cover "Wasted Years") released on July 3, 2020; and "In Trance" (Scorpions cover b/w "Top of the Bill" both recorded live with Uli Jon Roth) released on August 7, 2020.

 Year of the Demon (2022)

 All five of the 2020 7" singles sold out almost instantly.
 Many diehard fans were unable to obtain physical copies.
 And none of the B-sides of these singles were ever released on digital/streaming platforms.
-To bring these songs to a wider audience, Night Demon will release a special compilation album entitled Year of the Demon via Century Media Records worldwide on March 25, 2022, in various physical and digital formats.
+To bring these songs to a wider audience, Night Demon released a compilation album entitled Year of the Demon via Century Media Records worldwide on March 25, 2022, in various physical and digital formats.
 Year of the Demon collects all 10 songs from the 2020 standalone singles in a comprehensive repository, and adds stunning new artwork to the package.
-Following the release of this album, Night Demon is touring extensively worldwide for the remainder of 2022.
-Plans call for a brand-new studio album to see the light of day in early 2023.
+Following the release of this album, Night Demon toured extensively worldwide for the remainder of 2022.